It should be arriving in your inbox any minute.

 Be on a the lookout for an email from me, Gabby Whitaker.
 If you don’t see it, be sure to check your spam or promotions folder.

-In the meantime, keep reading to take advantage of a special one-time offer.
-For the next 20 minutes, you can grab our entire Breastfeeding Rescue Toolbox for just $22 (30% off!)
+In the meantime, keep reading to take advantage of a special offer: Grab the Breastfeeding Rescue Toolbox for just $22!

 An entire library of resources to help you successfully navigate breastfeeding and pumping